 - you meet the eligibility requirements

-More information can be found by visiting the Department for Enterprise.
+More information in respect of how to obtain a Letter of Endorsement including the Department's Endorsement Policy can be found by visiting the Department for Enterprise's webpage.

 How long it takes to get a visa

 The earliest you can apply is 3 months before you travel.

 You can apply from 6 April if you plan to travel on 5 July.